Even though not originally a Peruvian creation, Pie de Limon - Peruvian-style - surely is one of country’s most popular dessert and cake.

 - Preparing the filling: while the crust is pre-baking, combine the egg yolks, the sweetened condensed milk and the lime juice thoroughly with a whisk.
 Pour the mixture on the pre-baked pastry and bake for another 10 minutes.

 - Remove the pie from the oven, leave to cool and refrigerate.
-Peruvian Pie de Limon taste best when served cold!
+Peruvian Pie de Limon tastes best when served cold!